ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 3.1.0 ***
+- HAL: Modified the USB driver to have a separate USB_SUSPENDED state, this allows the application to detect if the USB is communicating or if it is disconnected or powered down.
 - HAL: Added wake-up and suspend events to the STM32 OTGv1 driver.
 - HAL: STM32 USB/OTG buffers and queues do not more require to be aligned in position and size.